shrutisharma27/7targets-docs/docs/_releases/index.md

 ### 13 May 2020
 ```
 - Upload to show the correct uploaded number in the upload history page.
-- Consolidate state an derived state filter in lead list in one accordion.
+- Consolidate state ann derived state filter in lead list in one accordion.
-- Default owner for leads from hubspot.
-So that if the contact/lead was directly assigned to Assistant and no history of previous owner is found then assign the lead to the default owner.
+- Default owner for leads from HubSpot.
+So that if the contact/lead was directly assigned to Assistant and no history of previous owner is found in HubSpot, then assign the lead to the default owner.
-- Leads added in 7Targets directly but then later on assigned to the assistant from CRM, should be restarted for processing.
+- When leads are added in 7Targets directly, but then later on assigned to the assistant from CRM, should be restarted for processing.
 - Show the user email in Notify Me under Notifications.
-- Fix for weekly summary email not going.
+- Fix for weekly summary email not working.
-- In bulk lead at times when  it is stuck ini Validating, user is blocked for uploading other excel.
+- In bulk lead at times when it is stuck in Validating, user is blocked for uploading another excel file.
 A cancel options in the UI allows the user to stop and then upload a new file.
 - In excel upload convert the first character of first and last name to capital.
 - Option to see the raw response received.
 To handle scenarios where the received response could not be processed correctly and user looses some important information.
 ```